 Dr. Sydney Walker, a neurologist and psychiatrist, wrote: "The moral is that very little is undiagnosable, but much is not being diagnosed."

-Searching for a South African Psychiatrist Near Your Home?
+Looking to Find a South African Psychiatrist Near Your Home?

 If you are searching your home town or city for a local psychologist or psychiatrist then find out more about what to expect from a psychiatrist's services and treatments.
 See our psychiatric publications here.